Cappeloow/REST-API-FOR-DIARY/README.md

 # REST API for a Diary Application
-This is a REST API for a diary application, where users can login, and register a new account by hotmail. but they can also create, read, like posts, delete posts if it's your post and search for user by name,
+This is a REST API for a diary application, where users can login, and register a new account. but they can also create, read, like posts, delete posts if it's your post and search for specific user by name,

 ## Technologies